Pinocchio (1940 film): Modern acclaim

 Many film historians consider this to be the film that most closely approaches technical perfection of all the Disney animated features.
 Film critic Leonard Maltin said, "with Pinocchio, Disney reached not only the height of his powers, but the apex of what many critics consider to be the realm of the animated cartoon."

+Roger Ebert of the Chicago Sun-Times awarded the film 4 stars out of 4 and said, "Pinocchio" is a parable for children, and generations have grown up remembering the words "Let your conscience be your guide" and "A lie keeps growing and growing until it's as plain as the nose on your face."
+The power of the film is generated, I think, because it is really about something.
+It isn't just a concocted fable or a silly fairy tale, but a narrative with deep archetypal reverberations."
+Alan Morrison of Empire Magazine gave the film 4 stars out of 5 and said, "Not up there with the very top echelon of Disney classics, but Pinocchio will still work its magic on younger viewers."

 In 1994, Pinocchio was added to the United States National Film Registry as being deemed "culturally, historically, or aesthetically significant".
 Filmmaker Terry Gilliam selected it as one of the ten best animated films of all time in a 2001 article written for The Guardian and in 2005, Time magazine named it one of the 100 best films of the last 80 years, and then in June 2011 named it the best animated movie of "The 25 All-TIME Best Animated Films".